Guilhem74/STI_Robotic_Competition_Mechanics/README.md

 Team 5 : Green Eye, Winner of 2019 with 250 points.

+Designed by AZZANO Guilhem,ERBACHER Pierre and PIQUET Anthony

 Most of the CAD design has been made by us with the exception of :
   - Sharp Sensor
   - Polulu Wheels